The BEST 3 Winter Wedding Decor Ideas

 The Christmassy wedding

-Be mindful of your guests while you’re all busy having your photos taken – if they’re going to be spending time outdoors or in a colder or draughty location, a pretty bundle of blankets in baskets will keep them comfortable.
-Add a chalkboard sign and you’ve nailed the rustic Christmas wedding look, but, if in doubt, we’ve got these festive planning tips for you too!
+Be mindful of your guests while you’re all busy having your photos taken.
+If they’re going to be spending time outdoors or in a colder or draughty location, a pretty bundle of blankets in baskets will keep them comfortable.
+Add a lit up chalkboard sign and you’ve nailed the rustic Christmas wedding look, but, if in doubt, we’ve got these festive planning tips for you too!